Quasimaps to moduli spaces of sheaves on a $K3$ surface: Applications

 \subsection{Higher-rank DT invariants}

-A moduli space $M$ is deformation equivalent to a punctorial Hilbert scheme $S^{[n]}$, where $2n=\dim(M)$.
-Hence Gromov--Witten theory of $M$ is equivalent to the one of $S^{[n]}$.
-Applying quasimap wall-crossing both to $M$ and to $S^{[n]}$, we can therefore express higher-rank DT invariants of a threefold $S\times C$ in terms of rank-one DT invariants and wall-crossing invariants.
+Under our assumptions, a moduli space $M(\mathbf{v})$ is deformation equivalent to a punctorial Hilbert scheme $S^{[n]}$, where $2n=\dim(M(\mathbf{v}))$.
+Since we are working with reduced classes, in order to use the deformation invariance of GW theory, we have to deform $M(\mathbf{v})$ together with a curve class $\beta$.
+In this case, we might need to deform $(M(\mathbf{v}),\beta)$ to a Hilbert scheme of points $(S'^{[n]},\beta')$ on another $K3$ surface $S'$.
+We conclude that the reduced GW theory of $M(\mathbf{v})$ in the class $\beta$ is equivalent to the one of $S'^{[n]}$ in the class $\beta'$.
+Applying the quasimap wall-crossing both to $M(\mathbf{v})$ and to $S'^{[n]}$, we can therefore express higher-rank DT invariants of a threefold $S\times C$ in terms of rank-one DT invariants and wall-crossing invariants.

 Let us firstly consider invariants on $S\times \p^1$ relative to $S_{0,1,\infty}$.
 As previously, by fixing the markings, we obtain